Pius Heinz: Poker

-Heinz started playing poker after watching the Main Event and High Stakes Poker on German TV.
+Heinz started playing poker after watching the Main Event and High Stakes Poker on German television.
 After playing a few games with his friends, he decided that poker was a game of skill and immersed himself in studying the subject.
 He proceeded to win over $700,000 online.

 Heinz won a Full Tilt Poker Sunday Mulligan in 2010 and a PokerStars $150,000 tournament in 2011.

 Having developed his style online, he discovered that he "did not have a lot of experience playing live ...
 The live game is pretty boring and you need a lot of patience."
 He cashed once during his first 15 WSOP events, finishing in 7th place in the $1,500 No Limit Hold‘em event, which garnered him $83,286.
 That was his first ever live tournament cash.
 Because of the size of the field, the first day of the WSOP Main Event is split over a four-day period.
 Heinz registered for day 1-A so that he "could get out of there and go home as soon as possible" if he was eliminated.
 During the final table, his mother, who was watching the event, had left the Penn & Teller Theater because she found the tournament too stressful.